ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 He's still far from fully healed.

 His hands wrap around her calf, warm and steady, and he begins unlacing her first boot with practiced precision.
-Each pull of the laces is gentle,and she watches the way his fingers work, his palms are callused and careful, strong, but soft,
+Each pull of the laces is gentle, and she watches the way his fingers work, his palms are callused and careful, strong, but soft,

 "I heard Squadron Zero's expedition is going to be much longer and riskier than you've been letting on."

 He eases the boot free with tender care, sets it aside, then his palm slides up her leg, thumb stroking the arch of her foot through her sock.
 The movement is hypnotic in the way he handles her like she's porcelain.
 He works on her second boot, and when both boots are discarded, he doesn't move.
 He stays kneeling there, hands resting on her thighs, looking up at her with shades of sepia, soft and searching,

 "Should be two months," he mutters against the protective padding of her sparring pants, "Could be four."